• Skip to primary navigation

 Optional ingredients - garlic clove and chili, to suite your taste.

 My personal favorite is enjoying this sauce tossed through boiled or steamed potatoes.
-Try replacing the dressing of this potato salad with spring onion.

-Store left overs in an air tight container in the fridge for up to 3 days.
+Store leftovers in an airtight container in the fridge for up to 3 days.
 Note the color may change.

 Post originally released April 23 and has since been updated.